Discourse 2: The First Chapter – Visada Yoga, the Yoga of the Dejection of the Spirit

-The Gita is a system of meditation.
+The Bhagavadgita is a system of meditation.
 It is not a story that is being told to us of what might have happened centuries back.
-It is a concentrated spiritual guide which takes us from the very level in which we find ourselves at any given moment of time, and enables us to rise from that level to the next higher level, from the next higher level to a further higher level, and so on in a graduated manner.
+It is a concentrated spiritual guide which takes us from the very level in which we find ourselves at any given moment of time, and enables us to rise from that level to the next higher level, from the next higher level to a further higher level, and so on, in a graduated manner.
 There is no double promotion or sudden jumps in the teachings of the Bhagavadgita.

-When the spiritual seeker passes some years of self-abnegation, a determined spirit arises: “I have risen above all the desires of the world.
-I have enough of all things.
-I am now here to fight the battle of life, to transcend the world, to face it, to overcome it, and then go beyond it.”
+When the spiritual seeker passes some years in self-abnegation, a determined spirit arises: “I have risen above all the desires of the world.
+I have had enough of all things.
+I am now here to fight the battle of life, to transcend the world, to face it, to overcome it, and then to go beyond it.”
 The Pandavas facing the Kauravas is like a spiritual seeker facing the whole world.
 The objective sentiments are represented by the Kauravas, and the subjective sentiments are represented by the Pandavas.
 It is difficult for the subject to face the object entirely on the assumption that it is an alien element that is outside, because the world is not an alien element.
 The blood of the subject flows through the very fibre of the objective world.
-The individual is a content of the world and, therefore, all the realities of the world will also be seen in the realities of the physical personality.
+The individual is a content of the world and, therefore, all the realities of the world are also seen in the realities of the physical personality.
 There is nothing in us which is not in the outside world.
 We will realise later on that when we fight this battle of life and want to overcome the temptations and the errors of perception in the world, we are actually heading towards a battle against our own self.
-We will discover that the forces that we have to face and overcome in the form of an assumed externality of the world are actually in us, because all the faces of reality, positive and negative, that one tries to visualise in the outside world are in a miniature form in our personality.
+We will discover that the forces that we have to face and overcome in the form of an assumed externality of the world are actually in us, because all the faces of reality, positive or negative, that one tries to visualise in the outside world are in a miniature form in our personality.

 Spiritual seekers who are honest in their pursuit will begin to feel a sense of internal fear and tremor after years of spiritual practice, due to various questions that will arise which did not arise earlier because they had a wrong notion that the things they have to fight against are totally outside.
 The experience in spiritual meditation, living with Gurus, doing austerities in ashrams, etc., will slowly bring out the facts of the inner components of nature, and after years of living a monastic life or a spiritual life under a Guru, a fright of an unknown nature will take possession of the individual.